cnstlungu/portable-data-stack-dagster/README.md

     `docker compose up --build`

+    Note that this may take several minutes to completed.
+Check out the console to see when the Dagster interface is ready.

 4. Once the Docker suite has finished loading, open up [Dagster (dagit)](http://localhost:3000) , go to `Assets`, select all and click `Materialize selected`

 ![Dagit](resources/dagit.png "Dagit")